kar-ab/AD_Sensor_Fusion/README.md

 #### 2. How to fuse?
 #### 3. When to fuse?

 The focus of this repository to provide an example implementaion of sensor fusion.
 In this repository, camera and lidar are fused from KITTI dataset.
-Based on when to fuse, colab files for following types of sensor fusion is provided:
+Based on classififcation *when to fuse*, colab files for following types of sensor fusion is provided:

 #### 1. Early Fusion: